-If you are unhappy about any aspect of the service you have received or about any invoice you should contact your relationship manager in writing or by telephone with full details of your complaint.
+If you are unhappy about any aspect of the service you have received or about any invoice you should contact your relationship manager (you will find their name in your client agreement) in writing or by telephone with full details of your complaint.
 We will investigate the matter promptly and thoroughly and provide a written response.
 We will also provide a copy of our complaints procedure on request.
-If you are still unhappy, you should refer the matter to our Senior Partner, Clare Hyland, who will review the handling of your complaint and report back to you in writing.

 If for any reason we are unable to resolve any problem between us you may be entitled to complain to the Legal Ombudsman who can be contacted by post at PO Box 6806 Wolverhampton WV1 9WJ or by e-mail at firstname.lastname@example.org or by telephone on 0300 555 0333.